What is unauthorized access?

 Physical unauthorized access tactics focus on gaining entry to restricted areas, posing risks of theft, damage, and data breaches.
 Common methods include:

-Tailgating, where an unauthorized person follows an authorised employee through secure entry points without proper authentication.
+Tailgating, where an unauthorized person follows an authorized employee through secure entry points without proper authentication.
 This method exploits human behaviour, like holding the door open for others.

 Badge cloning allows intruders to duplicate access cards or badges using specialized tools, enabling them to enter secure areas as if they were legitimate personnel.